summer-ce/ZplayNetworks/ZplayBaseeSDK.md

 __Payment failed__
 PurchaserManager.PurchaseFailed += PurchaseFailed;

-<font color=red>Note: If you don't know, please check out PurchaserManager.cs.</font>
+### Note: If you don't know, please check out PurchaserManager.cs.

 ### Subscription
 * Detect if the incoming subscription id is in the subscription state and return whether it is in the subscription state SubscriptionController.Instance.
 CheckSubscription(String subscriptionId,Action<Boolean> subscriptionCallback);

-<font color=red>Note: Please refer to the SubscriptionController.cs for your specific </font>
+### Note: Please refer to the SubscriptionController.cs for your specific

 ### Login, leaderboard
 * Initialize